EmilionR/pp5-frontend/README.md

 EPIC - Block Unwanted Content
 * Block user: As a signed-in user I can block another user so that I do not have to see their posts
 * Report content: As a signed-in user I can report a post so that inappropriate content can be moderated

+EPIC - Friends
+* Add friend: As an authenticated user I can add followers to a list of friends so that I can have an inner circle of selected followers
+* Friends only: As an authenticated user I can restrict the visibility of my post so that only followers on my friends list can see it

 ## Design